miarec/pymp3/README.md

 You can call CMake directly to see the reported error messages:

-    cmake -S . -B build -DPYTHON_VERSION=3.8
+    cmake -S . -B build
     cmake --build build

-The parameter `PYTHON_VERSION` is optional.
-If not provided, then a default Python interpreter will be searched on your machine.
+If you have multiple python interpreters available on the system, then add `-DPython3_EXECUTABLE=<path-to-python-exe>` to hint CMake to use the proper version.
+Otherwise, CMake will choose a default python interpreter.

-This command will build `pymp3.so` (or `pymp3.pyd`) file in the respective build directory (on Windows, it will be `./build/Release` or `./build/Debug`).
+This command will build `pymp3.so` (or `pymp3.pyd`) file in the respective build directory (on Windows, it will be `./build/Release` or `./build/Debug`, on Linux, it will be `./build`).

 On Windows, by default, Visual Studio builds a Debug configuration.
 Add `--config=Release` to build command to choose Release configuration: